Sahil-S2/Udemy-Unlocked-Insights/README.md

 All visualizations are interactive and built using **Plotly** for better user engagement:

-- 📊 Bar Plot: Course count per category
+- 📊 Bar Plot: Estimated Udemy Earnings by Subject
-- 💰 Box Plot: Price distribution by subcategory
-- 📈 Scatter Plot: Subscribers vs Ratings
+- 📈 Line Plot: Number of Subscribers in each Year
-- 🕒 Horizontal Bar: Duration comparison
+- 🕒 Horizontal Bar: Top Udemy Courses Platform
-- 🔥 Pie Chart: Free vs Paid course distribution
+- 🔥 Pie Chart: Level Wise course distribution
-- 🧮 Count Plot: Courses by content length range
+- 🧮 Count Plot: Courses per Subject

 ---